• How Therapists Can Get Comfortable Talking About Sex in Therapy

 Some clients share bringing up a sexual concern in therapy—and then being referred out to a specialist in sex therapy with no further explanation, sometimes ending a meaningful therapeutic relationship abruptly.
 They also share the more subtle experiences of feeling shamed or rejected when talking about sex in therapy.
 They share experiences such as bringing up a sexual issue and having the clinician respond minimally and move on, indicating a lack of comfort with the topic to the client, or noticing the clinician’s difficultly discussing the topic without apparent embarrassment.

-I know that we do the work we do with the intent to help our clients and the clear desire not to cause harm, and we’re bound by ethical codes that require the same.
+We chose to work in mental health with the intent to help our clients and the clear desire not to cause harm, and we’re bound by ethical codes that require the same.
 Yet, when we’re feeling out of our depth and driven by our own emotional responses, that’s when we’re most likely to unintentionally impart harm.

 Sign up for a free 30 day trial of SimplePractice